jdevfullstack-tutorials/learn-to-code/README.md

 But, in reality, the current trend is towards machine learning, where a certain program learns by itself, without directly coding it to behave that way.
-This will have another significant impact in the history of the humankind.
+This will have another significant impact in the history of humankind.